IDMNYU/DM-GY-9103-L-Sensory-Ecology/Solar/solarpower.md

-# How to solar power your projects
+# How to Solar Power Your Projects

-## Basic Components of Off-grid PhotoVoltaic (PV) Systems
+## Basic Components of Off-grid PhotoVoltaic(PV) Systems

-For most DC-coupled off-grid systems it really comes down to four main components – solar panels, charger controller, inverter (when needed) and the battery bank.
+For most DC-based off-grid systems it really comes down to four main components – solar panels, charger controller, battery bank, and inverter (whenever needed for powering AC-based appliances).
+So let's take a look at them individually:

 ### PV
 #### It produces electricity when exposed to light